elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-1-2-manage-storage-capacity-in-a-vsphere-environment.md

 ### Apply space utilization data to manage storage resources

 If you run out of space.
-You could&#8217;ve discovered this by an alarm, storage view, or maybe just running &#8216;df&#8217; on the system.
+You could've discovered this by an alarm, storage view, or maybe just running 'df' on the system.
 To alleviate the issue, use storage vMotion (cold or live) to make space on the datastore.
 If you have the ability you should expand the VMFS datastore.
 From the <a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf']);">vSphere Storage ESXi 5.0</a> guide:

 > **Increase a VMFS Datastore**
 > When you need to create virtual machines on a datastore, or when the virtual machines running on a datastore require more space, you can dynamically increase the capacity of a VMFS datastore.
 Use one of the following methods to increase a VMFS datastore: